First-time firearm owner checklist continued: “Should have” or recommended items

 Magazine cleaning brush

-If you shoot a lot, practice a lot, and drop your firearm magazines in the gravel/dust/sand/dirt a lot, you’ll love this thing.
+You'll love this thing if you shoot a lot, practice a lot, and drop your firearm magazines in the gravel/dust/sand/dirt a lot.
 A clean magazine is a reliable magazine, and with a magazine cleaning brush, getting them spic and span inside is a snap.

 Coated rifle cleaning rods

 For precision rifles (and all firearms, really) you want to be careful not to damage the bore or muzzle with cleaning rods.
-Coated, one-piece cleaning rods like those from Dewey can make things easier and help prevent damage.
+Coated, one-piece cleaning rods like Dewey's can make things easier and help prevent damage.
 A bore guide is also a very good idea.

 Shooting range membership, club membership

-Shooting is a perishable skill and if you don’t practice regularly you will lose familiarity with your gun.
-A range membership may save you hundreds of dollars over the course of a year if you shoot once or twice a month.
+Shooting is a perishable skill, and if you don’t practice regularly, you will lose familiarity with your gun.
+A gun range membership may save you hundreds of dollars over the course of a year if you shoot once or twice a month.

-What’s more, shooting local competitions with your rifle, shotgun, or handgun helps inoculate you for using your firearm under stress, but in a safe environment.
-Plus it’s super fun!
+What’s more, shooting local competitions with your rifle, shotgun, or handgun helps inoculate you from using your firearm under stress but in a safe environment.
+Plus, it’s super fun!
 Check Practiscore for upcoming local matches in your area and sign up.